johnalison/obsidian-notes/Journal/2 August 2024 Friday.md

 	- problem with 5 bjets... fixed: bug in the min dR ISR-jet to splitting
 	- tmux on **cmslpc329**
 	- Looks DAMN GOOD !!!!
 Both data and signal !
 LETS GO!!!
-	- Think its time to go in steps of +2 jets
+	- Think its time to go in steps of +2 jets..

 ETH limit order was filled.